 Risk Management and Incident Recovery Plan: Risk management and incident recovery plan are important proactive security strategies that help the organisation to contain the breaches section and minimise the loss.
-This helps an organisation to be prepared for any futuristic events and how to react in such cases to ensure the critical elements are operational in the quickest manner possible.
+This helps an organisation be prepared for any futuristic events and how to react in such cases to ensure that the critical elements are operational in the quickest manner possible.

 Employees’ awareness and training: Investing money in high-cost technology or high-end security solutions would never replace human negligence.
-Cyber security awareness of employees is a crucial element to deliver the change in cyber security culture of an organisation.
+Cyber security awareness of employees is a crucial element to deliver the change in the cyber security culture of an organisation.
 It is vital to deliver user education for employees to establish a security culture in the companies and help employees tackle social engineering attempts.

-Enhance security monitoring: Due to covid-19, many businesses moved to remote work and still, many people and companies are working virtually.
+Enhance security monitoring: Due to covid-19, many businesses moved to remote work, and still, many people and companies are working virtually.
 It is critical to monitor the ingress and egress network traffic to detect irregular behaviours and suspicious events.

 Use Firewall, anti-malware and anti-virus solutions: To ensure the security of endpoints, it is essential to deploy a perimeter and host firewall to prevent threats from entering the organisation’s network and exploiting endpoints.
 Besides this, enhanced protection capabilities by installing anti-viruses and anti-malware solutions can help remove and protect files, systems etc.

 Manage strict authentication and authorisation: The threat arising from internal security deficiencies are as essential to mitigate as the external threats.
 Unauthorised access can help in obtaining privilege to other data and systems.
-It is crucial to control access and put vigorous security checks like employees’ MFA, strong passwords, awareness and other information security policies etc., so no unauthorised person can guess or brute-force.
+It is crucial to control access and put vigorous security checks like employees’ MFA, strong passwords, awareness and other information security policies, etc. So no unauthorised person can guess or brute-force.

 10 steps to cyber security by NCSC is a great starting point that ensures coverage across an organisation.